vegaprotocol/sample-api-scripts/README.md

 1. Follow the sub-folder README.md information on how to run the samples.

 1. For most scripts, you will have to run the login script **before** running the script in question.
+It's also important to note that you should have a desktop or CLI wallet connection open as you run this script, otherwise the connection will be refused.

  ```
    python3 login.py